darkk-k1/SimpleNASScripts/README.md

 - Clean Debian 12 Install
 - Some basic knowledge of linux
 - (Optional) Some basic knowledge of Active Directory
+- Works on Physical Machine or in Virtual Machine
+- Doesnt work in LXC

 ### What Scripts Do
 Setup all essential services on the system :